siahisaforker/Sonic2013-WiiU-aroma/README.md

 This script will install everything that you could possibly need for building sonic 1/2 for use with aroma.
 Submit problems with the script to Issues (or try and fix it yourself)
+!!THIS SCRIPT IS NOT FINISHED!
+IT WILL BE A LONG TIME UNTIL THIS ACTUALLY DOES WHAT IT'S SUPPOSED TO DO!!

 https://gitlab.com/QuarkTheAwesome/sonic2013-wiiu